Lyall/Octopath2Fix/README.md

 This is a fix for ultrawide/narrower displays in Octopath Traveler 2.

 ## Features
-- Removes pillarboxing at ultrawide or non 16:9 resolutions.
+- Removes letterboxing/pillarboxing at ultrawide or non 16:9 resolutions.
 - Corrects FOV at ultrawide or non 16:9 resolutions.
 - 16:9 centered HUD with fixed UI elements.
 - 120 FPS cap removal.